pss959/EasyMaker3D/InternalDoc/Main.md

    Pages](https://pss959.github.io/EasyMaker3D/latest).
 Familiarity with the User Guide found there will help with understanding the material in these pages.

-## Organization

-This documentation is organized into the following pages:

- - @subpage Building
- - @subpage Structure
- - @subpage Resources
- - @subpage Overview

 @noop ---- These define the groups/modules used in the source code:
 @defgroup Agents    Abstract interfaces for managers to avoid cycles